Skip to content

 Architecture

-Botholomew is three cooperating process roles that share a single DuckDB database:
+Botholomew is three cooperating process roles that share a project directory on disk:

 1. Workers — short-lived or long-running bun processes that claim tasks from the queue, evaluate schedules, and run LLM tool loops.
-Multiple workers can run at once; each registers itself in the DB and heartbeats so dead ones are reaped.
+Multiple workers can run at once; each writes a pidfile under workers/<id>.json and heartbeats so dead ones are reaped.

 2. The chat TUI — an Ink/React terminal UI you run on demand; it enqueues tasks, browses history, and can dispatch workers via the spawn_worker tool.